awslabs/aws-config-engine-for-compliance-as-code/README.md

 Deploy a compliance-as-code engine to provide insights on the compliance status of AWS accounts and resources in a multi-account environment.
 In addition of the engine, a set of Rules can be deployed and is customizable depending on your enviroment.
 The set of Rules is named a RuleSet.

 ## Key Features
-1. Protect the code base: by centralizing the code base of all the compliance-as-code rules in an “compliance account”.
-2. Keep the cost effective approach by using describes and limiting the number of individual Config rules.
-3. Deploy easily in 10s of accounts: by having a 1-step process for each new application account via CFn.
+1. Display aggregate results in the compliance account using a data analytics tool (e.g. Amazon QuickSight, ...).
-4. Adapt the RuleSet to the type of environment of the application: by specifying a single parameter during the deployment in the application account.
+2. Adapt the RuleSet to the type of environment of the application: by specifying a single parameter during the deployment in the application account.
-5. Store all historical data of all the changes by storing the compliance record in a centralized DynamoDB
+3. Store all historical data of all the changes by storing the compliance record in a centralized Amazon DynamoDB.
-6. Store the current state of each rule of the application accounts in a centralized DynamoDB
-7. Display aggregate results in compliance account by using what the service team is building
+4. Deploy easily in 10s of accounts: by having a 1-step process for each new application account via AWS CloudFormation.
+5. Protect the code base: by centralizing the code base of all the compliance-as-code rules in an “compliance account”.
+6. Keep the cost effective approach by using describes and limiting the number of individual AWS Config Rules.
-8. Display the details of non-compliant item directly in Config rule dashboard
+7. Display the details of non-compliant item directly in AWS Config rule dashboard.
-9. Notify on non-compliant item by triggering an SNS topic
+8. Notify on non-compliant item by triggering an SNS topic.

 ## Provided RuleSets with the Engine
 * ruleset-security-epics-baseline (Up to 16 rules - 30 controls)